fabarea/vidi/README.rst

 Add tools in a Vidi module
 ==========================

-For each Vidi module, it is possible to register some tools to do whatever maintenance, utility, processing operations.
+For each Vidi module, it is possible to register some tools to do whatever maintenance, utility, processing operations for a content type.
-The landing page of the Tools can be accessed by clicking the upper right icon.
-The icon is only displayed if any Tools is available.
+The landing page of the Tools can be accessed by clicking the upper right icon within the BE module.
+The icon is only displayed if some Tools is available for the User.
 To take example, there is a Tool which is shown for admin User that will check the relations used in the Grid.
 To register your own Tool, add the following lines into in ``ext_tables.php``::

 	if (TYPO3_MODE == 'BE') {

-		// Register a Tool for a FE User only.
+		// Register a Tool for a FE User content type only.
 		\TYPO3\CMS\Vidi\Tool\ToolRegistry::getInstance()->register('*', 'TYPO3\CMS\Vidi\Tool\RelationAnalyserTool');